zebpalmer/WeatherAlerts/docs/module.rst

 ..
 Note::
    You're looking at documentation for the development version of WeatherAlerts.
-If you're looking for documentation for the latest stable release (what's currently in pypi) click `Latest <http://weatheralerts.readthedocs.org/en/v0.4.9/>`_
+If you're looking for documentation for the latest stable release (what's currently in pypi) click `v0.4.9 <http://weatheralerts.readthedocs.org/en/v0.4.9/>`_